asayer-io/asayer-nunit/README.md

     }
 ```

-The state will be visible in the Dashboard as below.
+The state will be visible in the Dashboard:

 <p align="center">
 <img src="https://s3.eu-central-1.amazonaws.com/asayer-samples-assets/nunit/test+state+2.PNG"/>
 </p>

 For reporting purposes, you can call the `markSession(string state, string requirementID, List<AsayerTestStatus> testStatus)` method of the `AsayerWebDriver` superclass.

-`markSession`'s parameters:
+`markSession`'s parameters are:

 - `state`: the session's state
 - `requirementID`: the session's requirement ID